13 February 2011

 Tomorrow starts healthy week and no buying anything til March.
 To celebrate, we grabbed Buchanan's.
 I swear I won't get addicted to ice mochas.
 Don't worry, they're too expensive.

-Posted by Bryn and Faulkner at 6:07 PM
+Posted by Anonymous at 6:07 PM